download dots

 3. Set:

-You can also invoke commands from the Add-Ons menu on any task or paragraph, or run them in bulk by multi-selecting tasks.
+You can also run commands from the Add-Ons menu on any task or paragraph, or run them in bulk by multi-selecting tasks.
+And you can call any agent by name with @mentions or fire a command with / anywhere in the workspace.
+The GIF below shows Taskade EVE routing commands and mentions in real time.

 Multi-Agent Collaboration

 A single agent is great for one job.
-Multi-agent teams are how you handle workflows that need different specialists — research, then writing, then QA.
+Multi-agent teams are how you handle work that needs different specialists: research, then writing, then a quality check.
+Each agent does its part, then hands off to the next, the way a real team passes work down the line.

 Build a team in the AI Teams tab, add your agents, and chat with all of them at once.
 Each agent contributes its specialty; Taskade routes the conversation.